expo/expo/docs/versions/v22.0.0/guides/configuration.md

    - `icon`

       Local path or remote url to an image to use for your app's icon.
-We recommend that you use a 512x512 png file with transparency.
+We recommend that you use a 512x512 png file with (can't be transparent nor contain an alpha channel for Apple App Store, transparency is recommended for the Google Play Store).
 This icon will appear on the home screen and within the Expo app.

    - `permissions`